- From: August 13, 2022

 No partial refunds are made for unused portions or services of a workshop.
 Workshops are sold as a package only.

-If a workshop is cancelled, you will receive a full refund of any money paid, but I’d have to be on my deathbed before I’d cancel.
-But if I’m on my deathbed and need to cancel the workshop, I will not be held responsible for your other expenses, such as airline ticket, that may be associated with the canceled workshop.
-I suggest you purchase trip insurance to be safe, but I’ve never cancelled a destination workshop and it would take a major catastrophe before I cancel.
+If a workshop is cancelled, you will receive a full refund of any money paid.
+If I need to cancel the workshop, I will not be held responsible for your other expenses, such as airline ticket, that may be associated with the canceled workshop.
+I suggest you purchase trip insurance to be safe.

 About Loren Fisher

 This workshop is being led by Loren Fisher, who has been a professional photographer since 1978.
-He worked at seven newspapers including USA Today, is a past president of the New Jersey chapter of ASMP, is an adjunct professor at Rutgers University and sells his fine art photography at juried art shows from Florida to Vermont.
+He worked at seven newspapers including USA Today, is a past president of the New Jersey chapter of ASMP, was an adjunct professor at Rutgers University and sells his fine art photography at his gallery in Woodstock, VT.
 He has lead dozens of workshops in places like Iceland, Chile, Italy, France, Guatemala, Florida, Oregon, New York, Vermont, Maine, Maryland, New Jersey, Boston and Washington, D.C.
 He has published two photography books “Pope John Paul II: An American Celebration” and “Branson Backstage.”
 Loren has been to 50 states and over 20 countries.

 What else you need to know